Professor Nancy Leveson

 Please see her personal website here.

-John is a Post-Doctoral Associate in Professor Leveson’s lab.
-He received his Ph.D. from the Engineering Systems Division at MIT.
-He has bachelor’s and master’s degrees in computer engineering and computer science.
+John is a Research Engineer in the department of Aeronautics and Astronautics.
+He has a Ph.D. in Engineering Systems and holds bachelor’s and master’s degrees in computer engineering and computer science.

 John’s work involves creating a structured process to perform an STPA hazard analysis and to create safety requirements for complex software- and human-intensive systems.
 This work includes defining a mathematical structure underlying STPA that can be used to rigorously identify hazardous control actions in a system.
 He has also developed algorithms to automatically generate formal safety-critical, model-based system and software requirements or to detect flaws in a set of existing requirements.
 The same process can be applied to functional (non-safety) goals of the system, thereby permitting the automated detection of conflicts between safety and other requirements during early system development.